Bio Booster Armor Guyver: Zoalords

-Quite easily the most powerful being on Earth, Archanfel appears to be a young, fair-haired man with pointy ears and cat-slitted eyes.
+Quite easily the most powerful being on Earth, Archanfel appears to be a young, fair-haired man with pointy ears and cat-slit eyes.
 He is the founder, creator and ruler of Cronos.
 He is an extremely powerful psychic and possesses amazing battle abilities.
 Archanfel was created by "the Creators" to be the leader of all the Zoanoids and the people on Earth.
 The Zoacrystals that give Zoalords their powers were all cultivated using Archanfel's crystal as a base.

 Quoted from book 14, page 16:

 "And then... cleaving and cultivating one of Archanfel's Zoacrystals, we created eleven others.
 Accepting one of them, I became a Zoalord.
 In the centuries since then, I have searched for the ten chosen people who would become Zoalords as well."

 Although powerful, he has been increasingly dormant since prehistoric days.
 When the Creators withdrew from Earth, they attempted to destroy it with a gigantic meteorite which was stopped by Archanfel at great cost to himself.
 To save himself, he is looking to gain possession of one of the Guyver Units, in-order to stabilize his condition.